Robin Hunter-Clarke

-Robin James Hunter-Clarke (born 10 October 1992) is a British politician, solicitor, former parliamentary candidate and county councillor, and former Chief of Staff to Neil Hamilton and UKIP in the Senedd.
-He has been a candidate in both the 2015 and the 2017 general election.
+Robin James Hunter-Clarke is a British Reform UK politician and solicitor.
+He is a district councillor, a former county councillor, and has stood as a candidate for election to Parliament, the Senedd and local councils.
+He was formerly Chief of Staff to Neil Hamilton and UKIP in the Senedd.
+He was an unsuccessful candidate in both the 2015 and 2017 general election and the 2021 Senedd election.
+He defected to Reform UK on 10 January 2025, saying he had given the Conservative Party "every opportunity to prove it could change".

 He served as the national UKIP co-ordinator for Vote Leave, the official leave campaign during the European Union referendum.

+He qualified as a solicitor of England and Wales on 16 February 2021.

 Political career

-Hunter-Clarke began his political career at the age of eighteen, when he was elected as a town councillor in the May 2011 local elections.
+Hunter-Clarke began his political career at the age of 18, when he was elected as a town councillor in the May 2011 local elections.
 He was elected to Skegness Town Council, standing for the Conservative Party.
 He defected to the UK Independence Party (UKIP) in September 2012 at the party's national conference in Birmingham, making him the only UKIP member of Skegness town council.

 In the May 2013 local elections, he was the UKIP candidate for the Skegness South Seat division of Lincolnshire County Council.
 He took the seat, beating the incumbent Conservative councillor, while his father Dean Hunter-Clarke won the Skegness North Seat for UKIP.
-Hunter-Clarke won the seat while a Law student at the University of Chester, which led to some publicity at the time.
+Hunter-Clarke won the seat while a law student at the University of Chester.

 Hunter-Clarke was elected onto UKIP's National Executive Committee in 2014.
-On 20 November 2014, Hunter-Clarke, then 22, was announced as UKIP's parliamentary candidate in the seat of Boston & Skegness.
-Being considered winnable, this was a key seat for the party, but Hunter-Clarke was ultimately defeated by the Telegraph journalist Matt Warman.
+On 20 November 2014, Hunter-Clarke, then 22, was announced as UKIP's parliamentary candidate in the seat of Boston and Skegness.
+Being considered winnable, this was a key seat for the party, but Hunter-Clarke was ultimately defeated by the Daily Telegraph journalist Matt Warman.
+Hunter-Clarke achieved the second highest vote share for UKIP nationally; beaten only by UKIP's MP Douglas Carswell.

 After the general election, Hunter-Clarke became the national UKIP co-ordinator for the fledgling referendum campaign Vote Leave.
-This prompted UKIP to release a statement as the party was currently backing neither Vote Leave nor Grassroots Out for the Electoral Commission designation.
+This prompted UKIP to release a statement, as the party was currently backing neither Vote Leave nor Grassroots Out for the Electoral Commission's designation.

+In 2016, he was an unsuccessful candidate in the council by-election for the Gibbonsdown ward in Wales, achieving 54 votes.

+Together with fellow UKIP candidate Melanie Hunter-Clarke, he was also an unsuccessful candidate for councillor in the Welsh council ward of Llantwit Major in 2017, receiving 112 votes.